-Coastal Californians are familiar with the idea of a Christmas parade on the water, with lighted and decorated boats standing in for floats, but if you're from somewhere else, it's a sight you'll never forget.
+Coastal Californians are familiar with the idea of a Christmas parade on the water, with lighted and decorated boats standing in for floats, but if you're from somewhere else, the San Diego Bay Parade of Lights is a sight you'll never forget.

-The route runs clockwise, starting at Shelter Island, past the city waterfront, turning just before the Coronado Bridge and continuing along the Coronado Waterfront.
+The route for the parade runs clockwise in the bay, starting at Shelter Island and heading past the city waterfront before turning at the Coronado Bridge and continuing along the Coronado Waterfront.

-Restaurants along the route also offer good viewing, including Bali Hai on Shelter Island, Tom Ham's Lighthouse, Island Prime Restaurant, Anthony's Fish Grotto and the Fish Market.
-Seats are limited for this popular way to celebrate the holiday, making early reservations essential.
+Additionally, restaurants along the route including Bali Hai on Shelter Island, Tom Ham's Lighthouse, Island Prime Restaurant, Anthony's Fish Grotto and the Fish Market also offer great views of the parade.
+However, seats are limited, so making an early reservation is essential.

 02 of 06